Skip to main content

 The ListenAndServe method is exported by the http packet we imported during step one.
 This method allows us to start the web server and specify the port to listen for incoming requests.

-Start the web server with go run server.go and visit localhost:8080/hello.
+Start the web server with go run server.go and visit http://localhost:8080/hello.
 If the server responds with "Hello!"

 Screenshot from 2022-11-02 14-18-07.png